 Align your approach to your sales channels

 There isn’t a single credit card processing strategy that fits every use case.
 For example, a platform business supporting a large number of users that need to accept in-person credit card payments in a number of global markets will have different requirements than an ecommerce retailer that doesn’t operate any in-person sales channels.
-Understanding your specific needs will allow you to vet the best options for your business.Implement fraud prevention measures
+Understanding your specific needs will allow you to vet the best options for your business.Choose the appropriate fee structure for your business

 Regularly review your transaction history to detect unusual patterns, identify potential issues, and refine your processing strategy.
 Make sure your payment processor offers this type of monitoring.
 Stripe Radar uses machine learning to detect and prevent fraudulent transactions.Create clear, accommodating refund and chargeback policies